|What is a Turing Machine?|

 We have found something that is beyond the limits of computation.

-As soon as you have one the flood gates open and there are lots of non-computable problems – does machine T halt on tape TT, does machine T ever print a particular symbol, does T ever stop when started on a blank tape and so on.
+As soon as you have one the flood gates open and there are lots of non-computable problems – does machine T halt on input tape TT, does machine T ever print a particular symbol, does T ever stop when started on a blank tape and so on.

 You can comfort yourself with the thought that these non-computable problems are a bit esoteric and not really practical – but there is more.